-- A. Blind QC Specimens are included in the samples received from NHANES. - B. Beckman Triad Custom Unassayed Chemistry Controls Levels 2 and 3 are assayed in early A.M. and if a new reagent pack is loaded, controls are assayed again.
-One level is assayed in middle of the day and both control levels are assayed after running NHANES sample. - C. BioRad Liquid Unassayed Multiqual Controls Levels 1 and 3 are substituted for Beckman Triad controls as of August 24, 2002 for CDC-NHANES runs to allow long term control use.
-Multiqual controls are analyzed at beginning and end of runs with CDC-NHANES samples. - D. Acceptable Answer: - (1) Controls must be within ±2 S.D. - (2) Refer to Quality Control Flow Chart for action decisions guidelines (See Attachment I).
+- a.
+Blind QC Specimens are included in the samples received from NHANES. - b.
+Beckman Triad Custom Unassayed Chemistry Controls Levels 2 and 3 are assayed in early A.M. and if a new reagent pack is loaded, controls are assayed again.
+One level is assayed in middle of the day and both control levels are assayed after running NHANES sample. - c.
+BioRad Liquid Unassayed Multiqual Controls Levels 1 and 3 are assayed for CDC-NHANES runs to allow long term control use.
+Multiqual controls are analyzed at beginning and end of runs with CDC-NHANES samples. - d.
+Acceptable Answer: - 1) Controls must be within ±2 S.D. - 2) Refer to Quality Control Flow Chart for action decisions guidelines (See Attachment F).